FESTIVE OPENING HOURS: Click here to view our office and contact centre opening hours throughout the festive period.

 • Don’t leave the tap running whilst you’re brushing your teeth – pretty simple really.

 • Switch supplier – don’t just renew your contract.
 There’s almost definitely a better deal out there you just need to shop around for it.
 Lots of comparison sites will compare different internet and phone contracts so you can pick the most cost effective option.
+You may be able to able to access a 'social tariff' broadband and phone package if you claim Universal Credit, Pension Credit and some other benefits.

 • Use more than one price comparison site – they don’t all show the same providers so the more you check, the more likely you are to find the best deal for you.